Brown cockroach: Appearance

-It produces an ootheca about 1.2 to 1.6 centimeters long, containing about 24 eggs on average.
-The brown cockroach usually produces longer ootheca compared to the American cockroach.
-One ootheca could contain around 28 eggs on average.
+Ecology

-They are smaller in size and darker in colour and may be mistaken with the American cockroach.
-American cockroaches, on the other hand, are larger and usually reddish-brown in colour.
-Brown cockroaches give off unpleasant smells when threatened or touched.
+Brown cockroaches are omnivores and give off unpleasant smells when threatened or touched.
 Males are usually smaller than their female counterparts.
-They are social insects.
-They like to be in large groups, resting in warm, moist, dark areas.
-They prefer indoor areas and are often known as the pests that linger around homes.
+They are social insects and like to be in large groups, resting in warm, moist, dark areas.
+This species prefers indoor areas and are often known as the pests that linger around homes.
 This contrasts with the habits of American cockroaches, which prefer to live in outdoor areas like the sewers on the streets, and only come into homes when there are changes in the weather climate or when food is limited.

+Reproduction

+Brown cockroaches produce an ootheca about 1.2 to 1.6 centimeters long, containing about 24 eggs on average.
+It is longer compared to the American cockroach, one ootheca of which contains around 28 eggs on average.

+Distribution

+This species has a cosmopolitan distribution, present on all continents except Antarctica.